langfuse/langfuse-k8s/README.md

 # langfuse-k8s

 This is a community-maintained Kubernetes config for Langfuse.
+Please feel free to contribute if you have any improvements or suggestions.